Programme Highlights

 The

-relocation of the Sha Tin Sewage Treatment Works (STSTW) marks a groundbreaking
+relocation of the STSTW marks a groundbreaking milestone in Hong Kong’s

-milestone in Hong Kong’s infrastructure development.
-As the largest secondary sewage
+infrastructure development.
+As the largest secondary sewage treatment works in

 A

-key highlight of this project is its transformative land-use strategy.
+highlight of this project is its transformative land-use strategy.
 By

 relocating STSTW, approximately 28 hectares of prime land will be freed up for